 The XL Productivity Appliance (XL810, XL610, XL410, or the XL HD) is an IoT device that monitors a single manufacturing process.
-XL devices are unique because they work equally well as stand-alone devices, networked devices in your internal network, or edge computing devices connected to XL Enterprise.
+XL devices work equally well as networked devices in your internal network or edge computing devices connected to XL Enterprise.
 Every XL Productivity ApplianceTM includes the following features:

-The production monitor snaps onto your existing manufacturing process with just one or two sensors.
-From this simple integration, XL generates 120 metrics (numeric values) and △→ 20 dimensions (descriptive values).
-More importantly, it delivers a comprehensive view of production and productivity.
+The production monitor snaps onto your existing manufacturing process with just one or two sensors, generating over 120 metrics (numeric values) and 20 dimensions (descriptive values).

-The data warehouse stores the production data XL collects in a SQL database and makes that information available to you via reports, dashboards, export templates and the XL API.
-One of the paramount XL design goals is to always make the underlying data easily accessible and immediately available to you and your team.
+The data warehouse stores the production data XL collects in a SQL database and makes that information available to you via webpage reports, dashboards and export templates and via the XL API.